An algebraic analysis of the graph modularity: Introduction

 The bilinear form associated to $L$ admits the expression

 where the sum ranges over all edges in the graph, each edge being counted only once.
-Thus, it is not difficult to observe that $L$ is symmetric and positive semidefinite for any simple undirected graph and can be thought as a discrete version of the Laplacian differential operator, under many respects \cite[Sect.\ 4]{expanders}.
-Zero always is a eigenvalue of $L$, with associated eigenvector $\uno$, and that eigenvalue is simple if and only if $G$ is connected.
-The off diagonal entries of the Laplacian matrix coincide with those of the adjacency matrix, but with opposite sign.
-Therefore conventionally the eigenvalues of $A$ are ordered from the larger to the smaller one and those of $L$ are ordered inversely.
-Thus $0=\lambda_1(L)\leq \lambda_2(L)\leq \dots \leq \lambda_n(L)$.
+Thus, $L$ is symmetric and positive semidefinite; zero always is a eigenvalue of $L$, with associated eigenvector $\uno$, and that eigenvalue is simple if and only if $G$ is connected.
+Conventionally the eigenvalues of $L$ are ordered from smallest to largest; for a connected graph, $0=\lambda_1(L)< \lambda_2(L)\leq \dots \leq \lambda_n(L)$.